CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_02.md

 At this point (in addition to the results from challenge 1):

-* We used the Azure Machine Learning SDK with Azure Batch AI in the background to train a Convolutional Neural Network (CNN)
+* We used the Azure Machine Learning SDK with Azure Machine Learning Compute in the background to train a Convolutional Neural Network (CNN)
 * We switched our training framework from Scikit-Learn to Keras with TensorFlow in the backend (without changing any Azure ML code!)
 * We registered our new model (>`99%` accuracy) in our Azure ML Workspace